 Everything you (probably) ever wanted to know about Decay:

 - Decay only applies to Master and above.

 - In Master and above, you bank up to 10 games, with 1 banked game getting removed each day.
 Watch out!
 You lose 250 LP every day if you don’t have a banked game to lose.

-- As of patch 10.6, you cannot demote out of Master from decay.
+- As of patch 10.6, you cannot demote out of Master or Diamond from decay.